Remember these clauses & covenants while any enterprise application is being finalised for purchase

 Otherwise you won't get proper logs, nor will you be able to prepare appropriate use-cases/ configure alerts.

-You will be sitting ducks when an attack happens.
+You will be sitting ducks when an attack happens on the application.

 You also need to ensure that your SOC analysts fight alert-fatigue.